two life-changing projects supporting disadvantaged kids in east africa:

 When I first met Gabriel and the other South Sudanese 37 refugees in 2017, after they’d fled internal strive at home, they told me that their dream was to complete school in Kenya to take back to their own country and share with their people who have very limited access to education.
 I agreed to build a primary school back in their District of Wau if they completed their studies.

 We covered the initial costs of building and running the school, and now have a basic water supply and enough solar energy for electricity to run lighting, provide filtration and to access the internet.
 We have a nursery for 20 infants, and a new sports area for volleyball.
+We plan to continue extending the school to encompass all senior levels.
 We’d like to gratefully acknowledge the help provided by many supporters of all ages.
 Donations are always welcome and our present priorities are more desks and books.

 Most of our Kelah kids with Leah and I last September